bhqmuhammad/Form-Response-Notifier-Bot/README.md

 ## Functions

-- `sendTelegramNotificationOnFormSubmit(e)`: Sends a notification to Telegram when a form response is submitted.
+- `sendTelegramNotificationOnFormSubmit(e, spreadsheetId, settingsSheetName, formResponsesSheetNameCell, botApiTokenCell, customTitleCell)`: Sends a notification to Telegram when a form response is submitted.
-- `createInstallableTrigger()`: Creates an installable trigger for form submissions.
+- `createInstallableTrigger(formId)`: Creates an installable trigger for form submissions.

 ## Example Configuration Sheet